 4. Is physical exercise a therapeutic activity for teens?

-Therapy activities for teens are different ways to help a teen combat socio-emotional issues that often affect their mental health.
+Therapeutic activities for teens can help them address socio-emotional issues that often affect their mental health.
 These simple activities can help divert a teen’s mind and train them with positive coping strategies.
-As parents, you can help them select a therapy activity that can help your teen vent out their thoughts, feelings, and emotions.
+As parents, understanding how therapeutic activities help teens can assist them in selecting a therapy activity that can help their teen vent out thoughts, feelings, and emotions.
 Also, stand by them and be their pillar of support and strength.
-Let them try different activities at once if they want to increase their self-awareness.
-Do not hesitate to take professional advice if you feel your teenager would need guided support to overcome their socio-emotional challenges.
+Let them try different activities at once to increase their self-awareness.
+Do not hesitate to take professional advice if your teenager needs guided support to overcome their socio-emotional challenges.

 Infographic: Therapeutic Activities For Teenagers